lizziemayes/lizziemayes.GitHub.io/index.md

 ## Welcome to Lizzie Mayes's Homepage

+# Data sets
+The dataset I chose that interests me is the NOAA Climactic Dataset found on the NOAA National Centers for Environmental Information website.
+The potential uses for the datasetsare weather and climate data taken from marine, land-based and weather balloon collection that can be used in modeling predictions for climate change, or as environmental variables in ecological studies (such as temperature affects on species ranges).
+The link to the site is: [NOAA Climate Data](https://www.ncdc.noaa.gov/data-access).

 You can use the [editor on GitHub](https://github.com/lizziemayes/lizziemayes.GitHub.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.